There are certain categories of people who may challenge a Will such as:

 The key concept is that of ‘influence’.
 The influence moves from being benign and becomes undue at the point where it can no longer be said that in making the testamentary instrument the exercise represents the free, independence and voluntary will of the testator.
 It is the effect rather than the means which is the focus of the principle.

 To support an undue influence claim there needs to be strong evidence such as a beneficiary being instrumental in preparing the will; whether there is physical and mental impairment with the testator; significant change from a prior will.
 You may also have to show that the new will doesn’t make testamentary sense.

 These cases arise from situations of elder abuse and success in such claims can be difficult, but not impossible and out of court settlements do occur in such cases.
-Careful consideration of such cases is needed to be successful and assess the claim by an estate & probate lawyer that is experienced in litigation in such will disputes.
+Careful consideration of such cases is needed to be successful and assessment of the claim by an estate & probate lawyer that is experienced in litigation in will disputes.

 Executors have responsibilities to act in the best interests of the beneficiaries of an estate.
 They have the responsibility to administer the estate and realise the assets in order for them to be distributed to the beneficiaries and make sure all the taxes, bills and costs are paid.

 There are general guidelines as to how long it takes to finalise the estate and probate and if there are issues with how the process is going.
 Consulting and engaging a lawyer may help to move the process along.

 An executor has control of the financial decisions in finalising the estate and there can be instances of assets not being dealt with correctly or a dispute as to how the assets are divided.

 If you have an executor with a conflict of interest or they are not behaving in the best interests of the beneficiaries, they can be removed.
 The process for removal is an application to court to seek orders for an administrator to be appointed.
 Other court orders can be obtained dealing with the sale or distribution of assets and production of financial records etc to resolve the dispute between the beneficiaries and the executor.